 Careers, Employability and Enterprise Programme

 As a student at Great Baddow High School, our aim is to fully prepare you for your choices at 14, 16 and 18 and for working life beyond further and/or higher education.
-This includes raising aspirations and self- esteem through a planned PD/Careers Education programme, and contact with employers, universities, colleges, training providers and other organisations.
+This includes raising aspirations, awareness and self- esteem through a varied Careers programme facilitating contact with employers, universities, colleges, training providers and other organisations.
 A range of activities across the school and curriculum areas are also offered to students from year 7 -13.
-Some activities include:

 Parents and students can find out more about career pathways, labour market information and future study options on the school portal, Careers page.

 We are committed to meeting the needs of every students at Great Baddow High School by providing personal tailored careers support as well as constantly evaluating our careers program and updating and adapting when needed.
 To help us with this all students are given a year group relevant survey at the start of the year to assess their current position and needs.
 They are then given an exit survey later in the year to assess if each students’ needs have been met.